Frobenius splitting of Schubert varieties of semi-infinite flag manifolds: Semi-infinite flag manifolds over

 \begin{proof} The injectivity of the top horizontal arrow and the fact that it defines a direct summand as $\Z$-modules is Corollary \ref{L-dualmult}.

 The surjectivity of the vertical arrows are Theorem \ref{W-quot}.
 Since they are obtained by annihilating parts of $\Z$-bases, these maps define direct summands as $\Z$-modules.

-Since all the modules are generated by the cyclic vectors $\bv_{\Lambda + \Gamma}$ or $\bv_{\Lambda} \otimes \bv_{\Gamma}$ as $\g [z^{-1}]$-modules or $\g [z^{-1}]^{\oplus 2}$-modules, Theorem \ref{WC-surj} (twisted by $\theta^*$) implies the injectivity of $\mathsf{m}$ after extending the scalar to $\C$.
+Since all the modules are generated by the cyclic vectors $\bv_{\Lambda + \Gamma}$ or $\bv_{\Lambda} \otimes \bv_{\Gamma}$ as $\g [z^{-1}]_\C$-modules or $\g [z^{-1}]^{\oplus 2}_\C$-modules, Theorem \ref{WC-surj} (twisted by $\theta$) implies the injectivity of $\mathsf{m}$ after extending the scalar to $\C$.
 Hence, we deduce

-Therefore, it suffices to prove that (\ref{W-incl-Z}) has torsion-free cokernel to complete the proof.
+Therefore, it suffices to prove that (\ref{W-incl-Z}) has torsion-free cokernel (as a $\Z$-module) to complete the proof.
 By a repeated use of (\ref{W-incl-Z}), we arrive the setting of Theorem \ref{W-unit} in view of Theorem \ref{WC-surj}.
 Thus, the map $\mathsf{m}$ defines a direct summand of $\bW ( \overline{\Lambda} )_\Z \otimes_\Z \bW ( \overline{\Gamma} )_\Z$ as $\Z$-modules. \end{proof}

 \begin{cor} For each $\la, \mu \in P_+$ and $w \in W$, we have the following commutative diagram of $U_\Z^+$-modules: